MrCatNerd/xab/README.md

 ---

 ### Meson options
-To see the full list of the meson options, run `meson configure` in your build directory
+To see the full list of the meson options, run `meson configure build`

 ```sh
 # enable verbose logging